sptz45/coeus-samples/README.md

 Port of Spring's petclinic sample application to Coeus.

-To get the code switch to the *petclinic* branch using `git checkout -b blog origin/blog`.
+To get the code switch to the *petclinic* branch using `git checkout -b petclinic origin/petclinic`.